AppHarvest Inc. (APPH) Shares Down Despite Recent Market Volatility

-AppHarvest Inc. (NASDAQ: APPH)’s stock price has dropped by -8.59 in relation to previous closing price of 0.48.
-Nevertheless, the company has seen a loss of -5.55% in its stock price over the last five trading days.
+AppHarvest Inc. (NASDAQ: APPH)’s stock price has plunge by -2.76relation to previous closing price of 0.46.
+Nevertheless, the company has seen a -7.60% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in AppHarvest Inc. (NASDAQ: APPH) Right Now?